bassoline/FaceMaskDetection/README.md

 # FaceMaskDetection
-Face Mask Detection using YoloV3 and YoloV4
+Face Mask Detection using YoloV3 and YoloV4 - video outputs can be found [here](https://youtu.be/zqjLuRhJHkI)

 ### Papers
 [YoloV3](https://arxiv.org/abs/1506.02640)